-How does the transfer process work?
+How does the property transfer process work?

 Author